Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/1-deploy-storage/README.md

 ## Overview

 This sample demonstrates how to deploy a React single-page application (SPA) coupled with a Node.js web API to **Azure Cloud** using [Azure Storage](https://docs.microsoft.com/azure/storage/blobs/) and [Azure App Service](https://docs.microsoft.com/azure/app-service/), respectively.

-To do so, we will use the [same code sample from Chapter 3](../3-Authorization-II/1-call-api).
+Azure Storage provides a low cost static website hosting alternative.
+However, these static websites do not have advanced routing capabilities.
+As such, [the React SPA in this tutorial](./SPA) does not have a router component.

+For React applications with routing support, yous can use [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/) instead.
+See [Static Web App Deployment](../2-deploy-static/README.md) in the next section.

 ## Scenario